 - The profound sense of being is achieved by inclining with our ancestors and past.

-- The spirits and spirituality are given immense importance.
+- Spirits and spirituality are given immense importance.

-- Everything is important-the living and the lifeless, individuals, the plants, and animals.
+- Everything is important-the living and the lifeless, individuals, plants, and animals.

 - Landforms and heavenly bodies are interconnected to each other.

 - We have to live with the natural resources, not live off them.

 - Aboriginal Spirituality values mythology, legends, stories, and songs which symbolize their roots.

 - The importance of synchronization with nature and wildlife is told and retold by means of 'myths'.

 - Senior citizens are highly respected in the aboriginal tribes.